jacobjude/RU-ASniper/README.md

 ## License

-This project is released under the [MIT License](LICENSE).
+This project is released under the [GNU General Public License v3.0](LICENSE).
 By using RU ASniper, you agree to the terms of this license.

 ## Disclaimer

-RU ASniper is not affiliated with, authorized, maintained, sponsored, or endorsed by Rutgers University or any of its affiliates or subsidiaries.
+RU ASniper is not affiliated with, authorized, maintained, sponsored, or endorsed by Rutgers University in any way.
 This is an independent and unofficial software.
 Use at your own risk.